sr2c/terraform-google-public-storage-bucket/README.md

   storage bucket.
 * Service Account Key: The module creates a JSON key for the service account and outputs it.
 Your applications can use this key to authenticate as the service account.
-* IAM Policy for the Service Account: It attaches an IAM policy to the bucket giving the service account the "Storage Object Admin" role, enabling it to read, write, and list objects in the bucket.
+* IAM Policy for the Service Account: The module attaches IAM policies to the bucket giving the service account the "Storage Object Admin" and "Legacy Bucket Reader" roles, enabling it to read, write, list objects in the bucket, and read the bucket's metadata.

 Caveats
 -------